 At Green America’s Green Business Network, we periodically review our standards for evaluating companies that apply for Green Business Certification.
-We are soliciting feedback on these standards now and anyone may comment.
+We are currently soliciting feedback on our standards for Restaurants, Cafes, and Catering.

 Please read before commenting:

-- The standards and the Green Business Certification were created for small businesses with fewer than 50 staff.
+- Standards and Green Business Certification were created for small businesses with fewer than 50 staff.

-- When commenting, please refer to the numbers listed in the standards and be as specific and detailed as possible.
+- When commenting, please be as specific and detailed as possible.